VasuTammisetti/custom-object-detection-TFOD-/README.md

 python model_main_tf2.py --pipeline_config_path models\my_ssd_mobilenet_v2_fpnlite\pipeline.config --model_dir models\my_ssd_mobilenet_v2_fpnlite --checkpoint_dir models\my_ssd_mobilenet_v2_fpnlite --alsologtostderr
 Note that if you get an error similar to TypeError: object of type <class 'numpy.float64'> cannot be safely interpreted as an integer, just downgrade your NumPy version.
 For me, version 1.17.3 worked so you can install it with pip install numpy==1.17.3 by default you will get 1.19.5

-If everything works properly, you should get something similar to this